moriczgergo/discwork/README.md

 #### Parameters

- * regex - The command RegExp
+ * regex - The command RegExp, or an array of RegExpes
  * action - The command handler function

 #### Example